Our Company Pages

-5.1) Standard Day Returns, Singles & Period Returns (with / without attractions or concessions), the following charges will apply for any requests to cancel or change.
+5.1) Standard Day Returns, Singles & Period Returns (with / without attractions or concessions/discounts), the following charges will apply for any requests to cancel or change.

 - No issued tickets for requested party size may be split after purchase for separate travel by the party.
-A new ticket must be purchased if the party wishes to then travel separately after issue & purchase.
+A new ticket must be purchased if the party wishes to then travel separately after issue.

-- Lost or damaged cards may be re-issued at a £10 admin fee per card per issue.
+- Lost or damaged Travel Cards may be re-issued for a £10 administration fee per card per issue.

 5.3) Season Cards, the following charges apply for all requests for season card early surrender or cancellation:

-- The remaining full calendar months will be refunded less one month.
+- Where you have paid for your Season Card in full, the value of the remaining full calendar months will be refunded less one month.

-5.4) Student & Teacher Cards: the following charges detailed apply for all requests for student & teacher applications
+5.4) Student & Teacher Cards: the following charges apply for all requests for student & teacher applications:

-- Travel Card 40 – no refunds, no changes permitted & non transferable
+- Travel Card 40 – no refunds, no changes permitted and non transferable

-- Term Cards – no refunds, no changes permitted & non transferable
+- Term Cards – no refunds, no changes permitted and non transferable

 - Triple Term Cards – The remaining full calendar months will be refunded less one month.
-Lost or damaged cards may be re-issued at a £10 admin charge.
+Lost or damaged cards may be re-issued for a £10 administration charge.

 5.5) Company Cards, the following charges apply for all requests for unused company cards:

-- Company Cards – no refunds & non transferable
+- Company Cards – no refunds and non-transferable

 - No Refunds permitted